-4) Skin;

-5) Urinary tract;

-6) Septicemias; and

-7) Use of intravascular catheters.

-NOTE : The facility's system for surveillance, calculation and evaluation of the incidence of nosocomial infections within the facility shall conform to CDC's National Nosocomial Infections Surveillance System (NNIS) and CDC publications as applicable.
+NOTE: The facility's system for surveillance, calculation and evaluation of the incidence of HAI within the facility shall conform to CDC's National NHSN or CDC publications as applicable.

-c.
-Method(s) for calculating nosocomial infection attack rates;
+- c.
+Calculate HAI rates;

-d.
-Measures for assessing and identifying patients and health care workers at risk for nosocomial infections and communicable diseases;
+- d.
+Measures for assessing and identifying patients and health care workers at risk for HAI and communicable diseases;

-e.
+- e.
 Methods for obtaining reports of infections and communicable diseases in patients and health care workers in a manner and time sufficient to limit the spread of infection;

-f.
+- f.
 A plan for monitoring and evaluating at least the following areas or departments to ensure policies and procedures are followed:

-1) Inpatient and outpatient surgery;
+- 1) Inpatient and outpatient surgery;

-2) Delivery;
+- 2) Delivery;

-3) Nursery;
+- 3) Nursery;

-4) Central sterilization and supply;
+- 4) Central sterilization and supply;

-5) Housekeeping;
+- 5) Housekeeping;

-6) Laundry;
+- 6) Laundry;

-7) Food and Nutrition;
+- 7) Food and Nutrition;

-8) Laboratory;
+- 8) Laboratory;

-9) Nursing;
+- 9) Nursing;

 - 10) Maintenance;

+- 11) Invasive specialty laboratories (special procedures);

+- 12) Radiology; and

+- 13) Hemodialysis units.

 - g.
-Measures for prevention of infections, at least those associated with the following: 50-1
+Measures for prevention of infections including but not limited to:

-- 1) Intravascular therapy;
+- 1) Intravenous (IV) devices;

 - 2) Indwelling urinary catheters;

-- 3) Tracheostomy;

-- 4) Respiratory care;
+- 3) Ventilator care;

-- 5) Burns;
+- 4) Burns; and

-- 6) Immune suppressed patients; and
+- 5) Immune suppressed patients.

-- 7) Other factors which compromise a patient's resistance to infection.

 - h.
 Measures for prevention of communicable disease outbreaks, especially Mycobacterium tuberculosis (TB).
 All plans for the prevention of transmission of TB shall conform to the most current CDC Guidelines for Preventing the Transmission of Mycobacterium Tuberculosis in Health Care Facilities;

 - Isolation procedures and requirements for infected, immune suppressed patients and patients colonized or infected with resistant organisms.
 Procedures shall conform to the most current CDC Guidelines.

-- j.
-Provisions for education of patients and their families concerning infections and communicable diseases to include hand hygiene and any isolation precautions;
+- Provisions for education of patients and their families concerning infections and communicable diseases to include hand hygiene and any isolation precautions;

-- k.
-A plan for monitoring and evaluating all aseptic, isolation and sanitation techniques employed in the facility to ensure that approved infection control procedures are followed;
+- A plan for monitoring and evaluating all aseptic, isolation and sanitation techniques employed in the facility to ensure that approved infection prevention and control procedures are followed;

 - 1. Techniques for:

-- 1) Hand hygiene including procedures for soap and water as well as alcohol based hand rub if used:
+- 1) Hand hygiene including policies and procedures that reflect facility-selected national guidelines for soap and water as well as alcohol based hand rub if used;

-- 2) Respiratory protection;
+- 2) Respiratory protection including policies and procedures that reflect facility-selected national guidelines;

-- 3) Asepsis; - 4) Sterilization; - 5) Sanitary food preparation; - 6) Disinfection; - 7) Housekeeping; - 8) Linen care: - 9) Liquid and solid waste disposal of both infectious and regular waste.
-Disposal of infectious waste shall conform to the latest edition of the Rules and Regulations Pertaining to the Management of Medical Waste from Generators and Health Care Related Facilities; - 10) Needle disposal; - 11) Separation of clean from dirty process; and - 12) Other means of limiting the spread of contagion. - m.
+- 3) Asepsis/sterile technique; - 4) Sterilization; - 5) Sanitary food preparation; - 6) Disinfection; - 7) Housekeeping; - 8) Linen care; - 9) Liquid and solid waste disposal of both infectious and regular waste.
+Disposal of infectious waste shall conform to the latest edition of the Rules and Regulations Pertaining to the Management of Medical Waste from Generators and Health Care Related Facilities; - 10) Sharps safety; - 11) Separation of clean from dirty process; and - 12) Other means of limiting the spread of contagion. - m.
 Authority and indications for obtaining microbiological cultures from patients; - n.
-A requirement that disinfectants, antiseptics and germicides be used in accordance with the manufacturer's directions; - o.
-Employee health; and - p.
+Employee health; and - o.
 Visitation rules, especially for patients in isolation, critical care, pediatrics and other special care units, including postpartum care. - 6.
-There shall be an orientation program for all new health care workers concerning the importance of infection control and each health care worker's responsibility in the hospital's infection control program. - 7.
-There shall be a plan for each employee to receive annual educational programs as indicated based on assessments of the Infection Control process. - 8.
-The infection control officer shall maintain a log of infectious and communicable diseases.

-9. No items shall be used past the expiration date.

-B. Infection Control Committee.
+There shall be an orientation program for all new health care workers concerning the importance of infection prevention and control and each health care worker's responsibility in the hospital's infection prevention and control program. - 7.
+There shall be a plan for each employee to receive annual educational programs as indicated based on assessments of the Infection Prevention and Control process. - 8.
+Maintain a log of documentation of reportable diseases. - 9.
+No items shall be used past the expiration date. - B. Infection Prevention and Control Committee.